Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 The **`slow_restart`** command is [almost] exactly the same as the [restart](#restart) command; however, if you issue a **slow restart** the process will take **10 minutes** to complete. (*600 seconds*)

-The purpose of the `slow_restart` command is to assist a Node that may be **stuck** in an undesirable state or **stuck** in an activity causing it to be unresponsive on the cluster.
+The purpose of the `slow_restart` command is to assist a node that may be **stuck** in an undesirable state or **stuck** in an activity causing it to be unresponsive on the cluster.
 The `slow_restart` can also assist in a myriad of other unexpected or undesirable conditions.

-The `slow_restart` will allow enough time for a Node to be off the network and reset any issues.
+The `slow_restart` will allow enough time for a node to be off the network and reset any issues.

 | Command | Shortcut | Version |
 | :---: | :---: | :---: |